 - Non-income producing assets.
 Investing can be a great way to generate passive income, but only if the assets you own pay dividends or interest.
 Non-dividend paying stocks or assets like cryptocurrencies may be exciting, but they won’t earn you passive income.

-One popular strategy for passive income is establishing an information product, such as an e-book, or an audio or video course, then kicking back while cash rolls in from the sale of your product.
+One popular strategy for passive income is creating an audio or video course, then kicking back while cash rolls in from the sale of your product.
 Courses can be distributed and sold through sites such as Udemy, SkillShare and Coursera.

 Alternatively, you might consider a “freemium model” – building up a following with free content and then charging for more detailed information or for those who want to know more.
 For example, language teachers and stock-picking advice may use this model.
 The free content acts as a demonstration of your expertise, and may attract those looking to go to the next level.

-Opportunity: Information products can deliver an excellent income stream, because you make money easily after the initial outlay of time.
+Opportunity: A course can deliver an excellent income stream, because you make money easily after the initial outlay of time.

 Risk: “It takes a massive amount of effort to create the product,” Tresidder says.
 “And to make good money from it, it has to be great.
 There’s no room for trash out there.”